marianareyesa/C_2DGame/README.md

   - Navigate the donut to consume the evil donuts appearing on the screen.

 - **Rules:**
-  - The game is timed (e.g., 30 seconds) to eat as many evil donuts as possible.
+  - The game is timed to eat as many evil donuts as possible.
   - Avoid collision with evil donuts, as they will cause the game to end.
   - Each time the donut consumes an evil donut, the score increases.